 If something happened, it happened at Lewis’s.

-Update: Comments on this wonderful aerial shot of Lewis’s from 1927 (courtesy of Britain From Above, indicate that the ballroom floorboards have now been removed and the dome, which originally let in light to the entire building before it was boarded off, is to be removed.
+Update: Comments on this wonderful aerial shot of Lewis’s from 1927 courtesy of Britain From Above, indicate that the ballroom floorboards have now been removed and the dome, which originally let in light to the entire building before it was boarded off, is to be removed.
+The ballroom is all but gone.

 - halfbakedsin reblogged this from hayleyflynn